Virochana27/Classroom-ChatBot/README.md

 # 01SU22AI000 🎓🤖
 *A Classroom Chatbot created by Virochana using Google Dialogflow*

-Click this link to access this chatbot on telegram: https://t.me/OISU22AIOOObot
+Click this link to access the chatbot on telegram: https://t.me/OISU22AIOOObot

 ---